 Instructions

 - Garnish & serve.
 Transfer the mousse to a small bowl or ramekin.
-Garnish with fresh fruit, cacao nibs, chocolate chips or homemade whipped cream if desired.
+Garnish with fresh fruit, cacao nibs, chocolate chips, or homemade whipped cream if desired.

 Notes